prrvchr/eMailerOOo/README.md

 ### What has been done for version 0.0.1:

-- Writing an [IspDB](https://github.com/prrvchr/smtpMailerOOo/tree/master/smtpMailerOOo/pythonpath/smtpmailer/ispdb) or connection configuration wizard to SMTP servers allowing:
+- Writing an [IspDB](https://github.com/prrvchr/smtpMailerOOo/tree/master/smtpMailerOOo/pythonpath/smtpmailer/ispdb) or SMTP servers connection configuration wizard allowing:
     - Find the connection parameters to an SMTP server from an email address.
 Besides, I especially thank Mozilla, for [Thunderbird autoconfiguration database](https://wiki.mozilla.org/Thunderbird/ISPDB) or IspDB, which made this challenge possible...
     - Display the activity of the UNO service `com.sun.star.mail.MailServiceProvider` when connecting to the SMTP server and sending an email.